-VECT-HORUS’ activities are focused in the area of drug delivery to the brain.
+Part of VECT-HORUS’ activities is focused in the area of drug delivery to the brain.
 Indeed, the brain vascular system is unique in its potential to restrict very effectively the passage of toxic molecules and infectious agents from the blood to the nervous tissue.
 However, this vascular system also prevents the passage of more than 98% of the drugs developed to date and is known as the "blood-brain barrier” (BBB).
-The BBB represents a real technological barrier for delivery to the brain of imaging agents and drugs developed to treat serious brain diseases (neurodegenerative diseases, Alzheimer's disease, stroke, brain tumours, etc.).
+The BBB represents a real technological barrier for delivery to the brain of imaging agents and drugs developed to treat serious brain diseases (neurodegenerative diseases, Alzheimer's disease, brain tumours, lysosomal storage diseases etc.).
 VECT-HORUS’ technology can also be applied for targeting other organs and various tumours outside the CNS.
 The transport of molecules by receptors (Receptor Mediated Transport or RMT) is considered as an effective and safe way to cross the BBB.
-VECT-HORUS, in collaboration with the BBB and Neuroinflammation Team of the INP has developed the VECTrans® technology platform, unique in Europe, for the development of molecular "vectors" that facilitate the transport to the brain of drugs or imaging/diagnostic agents via RMT.
+VECT-HORUS, in collaboration with the BBB and Neuroinflammation Team of the INP has developed the VECTrans® technology platform, unique in Europe, for the development of “molecular vectors" that facilitate the transport to the brain of drugs or imaging/diagnostic agents via RMT.
 This technological platform addresses the needs of the pharmaceutical industry, it has the potential to reduce the attrition rate of CNS drugs in development.
-Therapies for CNS diseases are now considered one of the most promising in terms of growth in sales, and CNS drug delivery technologies should be a major driver for the development of new CNS therapeutic and imaging strategies.
-VECT-HORUS and the BBB and Neuroinflammation Team have discovered, validated and optimized several vector families, covering several receptors with various properties allowing adaptation of the vectorization process on a case-by-case basis.
+Therapies for CNS diseases are now considered one of the most promising in terms of growth in sales, and CNS drug delivery technologies should be a major driver for the development of new CNS imaging and therapeutic strategies, in particular those based on biologics.
+VECT-HORUS and the BBB and Neuroinflammation Team have discovered, validated and optimized several vector families, targeting several receptors with various properties allowing adaptation of the vectorization process on a case-by-case basis.
 The vectors and resulting drug conjugates are protected by several families of patents and patent applications shared with the CNRS and AMU.
 Some of these patents have been granted in Europe, in the USA, in Japan, China etc.